langjam/jam0001/README.md

 * fork this repo
 * make a copy of the TEMPLATE directory
 * rename the copy to your team name (for example, if your team is "foobazers" rename TEMPLATE to foobazers)
 * update the TEAM file in the directory with the name of your team members.
-The first name on the list of team members is the team captain (see below)
+Team members should be listed by their GitHub username.
+The first username on the list of team members is the team captain (see below)
 * send a PR to add your team to the repo

 Team names are "first come, first served" so if someone else takes your team name you'll need to come up with a new one.